rubyforgood/human-essentials/README.md

 ruby -v
 ```

-Once you've succesfully installed ruby.
+Once you've successfully installed ruby.
 You may proceed to the next section!

+#### Troubleshooting
+The rbenv repository provides a [rbenv-doctor script](https://github.com/rbenv/rbenv-installer#rbenv-doctor) to verify the state of the rbenv installation and if a ruby version is installed

 ### Install Node
 You must install the version of node specified in `.nvmrc`.
 You can follow the guide [here](https://heynode.com/tutorial/install-nodejs-locally-nvm/) for setting up node.